Skip to main content

 1. Client assistance expenses

-When reviewing claims, CVAD will use their professional judgment to determine if additional documentation is needed for a particular claim, for example, large expenditures, equipment, out of the norm travel costs, or unusual match.
+When reviewing claims, staff will use their professional judgment to determine if additional documentation is needed for a particular claim, for example, large expenditures, equipment, out of the norm travel costs, or unusual match.

 Note for supporting documentation: